 Or the goals can be very broad, such as assessing all aspects of the telemarketing program to look for possible efficiencies or automation that could be implemented.
-Knowing the objective in the beginning will guide the rest of the assessment.
+Knowing the objective in the beginning guides the rest of the assessment.

 After understanding the objectives or goals of the assessment, it is time to dive into the program.
-This can be done in many ways, depending on the type of program.
+This is done in many ways, depending on the type of program.

 - Gain deeper understanding of any processes that are happening outside of the dialer.
 Are there spreadsheets being used for tracking or reporting?
 Are there processes that could possibly be automated?

 Prioritize the findings by importance and/or ROI.
-This will help the stakeholders (whether internal or external) see the results in an organized way and help them to make decisions on which items to focus additional hours and resources.
+This helps the stakeholders (whether internal or external) to see the results in an organized way and help them to make decisions on which items to focus additional hours and resources.

 Once decisions are made, it is time to roll up the sleeves and get the work done.
 Work with appropriate team members needed to make changes or implement new processes.
 Ensure proper testing and training is given if new processes or applications are being used.

-The last step which should never be forgotten is to evaluate the process.
+The last step, which should never be forgotten, is to evaluate the process.
 There are two main reasons to do this.

 - Evaluate the overall process used for the assessment and make any adjustments needed for the next program assessment.
 If a specific form or list of interview questions was very useful, why discard it and have to rewrite them again next time?
 Keep those important documents with adjustments for the future.

-At Quality Contact Solutions, we have found that having someone from “the outside” assess the program is the most effective way.
+At Quality Contact Solutions, we found that having someone from “the outside” assess the program is the most effective way.
 By outside, it doesn’t mean that it needs to be someone from outside the company.
-It could be someone from another part of the company that doesn’t work on the program on a daily basis.
+It could be someone from another part of the company who doesn’t work on the program on a daily basis.

 Benefits of Continual Improvement

-- Decreased costs and/or increased sales – If done properly, a program assessment should show areas that could be improved.
+- Decreased costs and/or increased sales: If done properly, a program assessment should show areas that could be improved.
 It could be as simple as an adjustment to a script, or as complex as using a different dialer or application for certain processes.
 In one evaluation that I completed, I found that one call center we used was very good at a specific campaign but very inefficient at a different type of campaign.
 By reallocating campaign lists, we were able to see an increase in sales by 36% for one campaign and 10-15% on all other campaigns.

-- New markets/opportunities – It is possible through this process to find different markets or opportunities for additional hours.
+- New markets/opportunities: It is possible through this process to find different markets or opportunities for additional hours.
 During one evaluation, I found that we were not dialing wireless numbers.
 We had just set up a call center that had a great Non-ATDS solution so we knew we could handle those calls.
 We presented our findings to the client and were able to do a trial run on wireless dialing.
-The trial was such a huge success that currently about 35-40% of our dialing for this particular program is now wireless numbers
+The trial was such a huge success that currently about 35-40% of our dialing for this particular program is now wireless numbers.

 Program assessments allow us to evaluate the program and look for ways to make it more efficient.
-Not only will the assessment improve the KPIs for the program, it will also strengthen the morale within our company and set us apart from the rest.
+Not only will the assessment improve the KPIs for the program, it will also strengthen the morale within the company and set it apart from the rest.